ObjFW/ObjFW/PLATFORMS.md

 version has been ported.
 If not, please send an e-mail with a bug report.

-If you successfully ran ObjFW on a platform not listed here, please send an e-mail to js@webkeks.org so it can be added here!
+If you successfully ran ObjFW on a platform not listed here, please send an e-mail to js@heap.zone so it can be added here!

 If you have a platform on which ObjFW does not work, please contact me as well!